-Join Diana Weynand for an in-depth discussion in this video Interpreting a creative brief to establish goals, part of Documentary Editing with Final Cut Pro X v10.1.x.
+Join Diana Weynand for an in-depth discussion in this video Interpreting a creative brief to establish goals, part of Final Cut Pro X v10.1.x: Documentary Editing.

 - So, you've just been handed a pile of media to edit, which you will explore in the next movie.
 Since your job as editor is to make something specific out of this media, you have to ask yourself a few questions: What do I have here and why do I have it?
 Who or what is this project about?
 What do I need to make from it?
 When is it due and when does it need to be delivered?
 You'll find the answers to all of these questions in the Creative Brief for this project.
 If you're a lynda.com subscriber, you'll find the Creative Brief in the Exercise Files for this project.